damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 length(unique(PGB$state)) #52
 ```

-**Conclusion:** As mentioned in 2.2, only top 10 states by average review star will be considered for appropriate interpretability and further analysis afterward.
+**Conclusion:** As mentioned in 2.2, only top 10 states by average review star will be considered for an appropriate interpretability and further analysis afterward.

 ```{r}
 #Select top 10 of PGB